oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-281 error: "invalid input character '%s'"
 An invalid character was read during scanning.

-### RWL-282 error: "the proper 'sys' token what not found in '%s'"
+### RWL-282 error: "the proper 'sys' token was not found in '%s'"
 To connect using sys authentication, 'as' must be followed by one of 'sysdba', 'sysoper', 'sysasm', 'sysbackup', 'sysdg', 'syskm' sysrac'.